 Protect against suspicious messages and content

-Phishing is when a hacker disguises themself as someone trustworthy to take personal information, like financial data, a national ID/social security number or credit card numbers.
+Phishing is when a hacker disguises themself as someone trustworthy to take personal information.
+Personal information can include:

 YouTube will never ask you for your password, email address or other account information.
-Don't be fooled if someone contacts you pretending to be from YouTube.
+Don't be fooled if someone gets in touch with you pretending to be from YouTube.

 - Don't reply to suspicious emails, texts, instant messages, webpages or phone calls that ask for your personal or financial info.